ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/nft-minting-guide.md

 In this code, we just read Cell from base64 representation of collection smart contract.

 Okey, remained only cell with init data of our collection.
 Basicly, we just need to store data from collectionData in correct way.
 Firstly we need to create an empty cell and store there collection owner address and index of next item that will be minted.
+Let's write next private method:

 ```ts
 private createDataCell(): Cell {